rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 So with yourselves, since you are eager for manifestations of the Spirit, strive to excel in building up the church. ^1412

-Therefore, one who speaks in a tongue should pray that he may interpret. ^1413
+Therefore, one who speaks in a tongue should pray for the power to interpret. ^1413

 For if I pray in a tongue, my spirit prays but my mind is unfruitful. ^1414